 It is best to arrive at least 20 minutes before your first treatment is due to start.
 If you arrive late it can reduce the length of your treatment.
 You will be asked to fill in a consultation form.
 Some treatments are not suitable for certain medical conditions.
-If you have circulatory problems, high or low blood pressure, diabetes, epilepsy, thyroid problems the team will need to know.
-As well as if you had a recent operation, suffered with cancer in the past 5 years or have any allergies.
+If you have circulatory problems, high or low blood pressure, diabetes, epilepsy, or thyroid problems the team will need to know.
+As well as if you had a recent operation, suffered from cancer in the past 5 years or have any allergies.
 The team can offer guidance and assistance on any of these.

-The spa therapist will give you a run through of what to expect, as well as the opportunity to ask any questions.
+The spa therapist will give you a run-through of what to expect, as well as the opportunity to ask any questions.
 The therapist will also give you instructions, such as asking you to remove certain items of clothing, or lying in a particular position.
-Usually the therapist will leave the room for a few moments so you can get into position in private.
+Usually, the therapist will leave the room for a few moments so you can get into position in private.
 They will knock lightly on the door before entering.
 If you need to turn during the treatment the therapist will hold a towel up in front of you, hiding their own face so you can roll over or re-position.

 It is important that you are completely relaxed, so make sure to tell the therapist if you feel uncomfortable at any point.
 Communication is key during treatments, do not be afraid to say if the pressure is not right for you.